hasiburahman2016/PBI-Pizza-Sales-Report/README.md

-# Pizza Sales Report – 2015 Overview
+# Pizza Sales Report – 2015

 This report delivers a snapshot of pizza sales performance from **January to December 2015**, highlighting key business insights through interactive Power BI visualisations.